DV

 Strategy & risk

-VT tracks FTSE Global All Cap Index with an international approach, while VTI tracks CRSP US Total Market Index with a basket approach.
-Beta is 0.98 for VT and 1.0379 for VTI, indicating VT is less volatile relative to the market.
+VT tracks FTSE Global All Cap Index with an international approach, while VTI tracks Morningstar US Total Market Index.
+Beta is 0.98 for VT and 1.0379 for VTI, making VT the less volatile of the two by this measure.

 VT beta0.98